Radew-lab-pixel/holbertonschool-shell/io_redirections_and_filters/README.md

 Create a script that removes all letters c and C from input ( tr -d cC ) Write a script that reverse its input. ( rev )
 Write a script that displays all users and their home directories, sorted by users ( cut -f1,6 -d ":" /etc/passwd | sort instead of sort | cut -f1,6 -d ":" /etc/passwd )

+Task 23 : Write a command that finds all empty files and directories in the current directory and all sub-directories.

+    Only the names of the files and directories should be displayed (not the entire path) Hidden files should be listed
+    One file name per line
+    The listing should end with a new line
+    You are not allowed to use basename, grep, egrep, fgrep or rgrep

+ Answer  - >  find -empty